9 Reasons Why WhatsApp is not popular in North America

 While this growth might not match that of other countries, it's clear that the question "Is WhatsApp popular in USA?" can be answered affirmatively – the app is indeed gaining traction in the American market.

-Reasons Why WhatsApp is not popular in North America ?
+Reasons Why WhatsApp is Not Popular in North America ?

 There are many reasons why WhatsApp is not so popular in North America